yeraydiazdiaz/yeraydiazdiaz.github.io/_posts/2021-05-21-setting-up-sublime-text-4-for-python.md

 ],
 ```

 The server should restart on each change to the project's configuration file, but you may need to restart ST4 (luckily it's lightning fast).
 You should see the output of PyLSP in that log file which will help you debug any problems.
+Typical errors include missing dependencies and disabled or incorrect configurations, the logs will include which plugins are active and inactive.

 If you find any issues with this setup let me know in [this blog's repo](https://github.com/yeraydiazdiaz/yeray.dev/issues).